jhsu802701/replace_quotes/README.md

 ## Usage

-Enter the command "ReplaceQuotes.update(filename)", where filename is the name of the file for which you wish to replace unnecessary double quotes with single quotes.
+In a Ruby script or console, enter the command `ReplaceQuotes.update(filename)`, where filename is the name of the file for which you wish to replace unnecessary double quotes with single quotes.

 ## Development